Kiruna Church

 Kiruna Church (Kiruna kyrka) is a church building in Kiruna, Sweden, and is one of Sweden's largest wooden buildings.
+The church was built between 1909 and 1912, designed by the architect Gustaf Wickman.
 The church exterior is built in a Gothic Revival style, while the altar is in Art Nouveau.
+The Church was moved during two days in August 2025 a distance of 5 km to the east due to the expansion of the Kiruna mine.